EV778/StudyTimeCalculator/README.md

 # Results Page

 This is the results.html, results.css, and the results.js pages.
-THis is where the results and calculations will appear based on the information provided on the home page.
+This is where the results and calculations will appear based on the information provided on the home page.

 # Documentation